secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 bash start.sh
 ```

-Congratulations! 🎉 Your Secret Node is now prepared for the Genesis Games.
-Please note until the networked version of testnet is launched of the enigma network, your node will be in non-networked mode.
+Congratulations! 🎉 You are now prepared for the Genesis Games.
+Please note until the networked version of testnet is launched of the enigma network, there is no need to leave this node running.
+You now know how easy it will be to deploy on Vultr and can start again when the time comes.